Blake-Madden/i18n-check/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
   all:                 Perform all checks (the default).
   suspectL10NString:   Check for translatable strings that shouldn't be
                        (e.g., numbers, keywords, printf commands).
   suspectL10NUsage:    Check for translatable strings being used in internal contexts
                        (e.g., debugging functions).
   notL10NAvailable:    Check for strings not exposed for translation.
   deprecatedMacros:    Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:         Check that files containing extended ASCII characters are UTF-8 encoded.
   unencodedExtASCII:   Check for strings that contain extended ASCII characters that are not encoded.
+  printfSingleInteger: Check for printf()-like functions being used to just format an integer.

 --log-l10n-allowed: Whether it is acceptable to pass translatable strings to
                     logging functions.
 Setting this to false will emit warnings